Skip to content

 The net stack

 A Nimony-native networking stack, one concern per repo, layered tcp → net → tls → serve with transport-free http/compress helpers and ws / requests alongside.
 Common stance throughout: nimony-native, no framework runtime, status-based errors instead of exceptions, blocking I/O by default with a non-blocking escape hatch on every handle.
-TLS 1.3, dual-stack IPv6, a concurrent worker pool, HTTP/2, WebSocket, and HTTP/3 (client) are all first-class.
+TLS 1.3, dual-stack IPv6, a concurrent worker pool, HTTP/2, WebSocket, and HTTP/3 (client) are all first-class — and a single-threaded async reactor (epoll + passive-proc coroutines) multiplexes async HTTP/1.1, an Autobahn-grade WebSocket, and an HTTP/3 (QUIC) server on one thread as an alternative to the worker pool.

 How it layers